koehlma/jaspy/README.rst

 - `Pyjs <http://pyjs.org/>`_
 - …

-Most of them are faster than Jaspy but none of them offers the unique features of Jaspy which are a fully suspendable interpreter with threading support, the integrated debugger and the flexible, preprocessor based architecture.
+Most of them are faster than Jaspy but none of them offers the unique features of Jaspy, which are the fully suspendable interpreter with threading support, the integrated debugger and the flexible, preprocessor based architecture.

 State